SynBioHub/synbiohub2-docs/content/UserDocumentation/_index.md

 * Then, we have a section, titled **Member of these collection**, which displays the collection, of which that particular record is a part of.

-* Then is the section that contains, **Sequence Visualisation** of that particular resource.
-Finally, we have the **component sankey** and the **component bar**.
-The iGEM parts are plugins, hence they are not part of every instance and the Sequence Visualization, Sankey, and Component bar are additional plugins, hence they've been explained in detail [here](https://github.com/SynBioHub/Plugin-Visual-Seqviz).

 #### 2.1.2 Viewing a collection